 There's paddling, of course, among the 58 ponds and lakes, some of which are quite large.
 Upper and Lower St. Regis lakes join Spitfire Lake for a trio of waterbodies with lots of lovely shoreline.
 Short and easy carries along well marked paths connect other ponds and lakes.

 One amazing thing about this area is the ponds often have distinctly different shorelines, wildlife, plants, and water colors.
 I've seen deep greens, bright blues, and even turquoise among the ponds, where depths, mineral composition, and times of day change how the water bounces the light.

-There's 26 miles of easy, mostly flat, and well-defined hiking trails.
-For summiting, try a Saranac Lake 6er with the well-marked and lovely trail to St. Regis Mountain, which has abundant views of the surrounding lakes and is absolutely stunning in fall.
+There are 26 miles of easy, mostly flat, and well-defined hiking trails.
+For summiting, try a Saranac Lake 6er, like the well-marked trail to St. Regis Mountain's summit, which has a fire tower and abundant views of the surrounding lakes and distant peaks.

 The Fish Pond Truck Trail offers some easy pond access for fun and photos.
 The main trail is 4.7 miles, and there are two miles of spur trails, with only 200 feet of ascent from the trailhead to the high point.

 Horses are allowed on the Fish Pond Truck Trail and the St. Regis Pond Truck Trail, including horse drawn wagons for carrying supplies.
 Mountain bikes are also allowed on these trails.
 Since this is such a remote area, the fishing is superb and uncrowded.
 In the winter, these are favorite backcountry trails for cross-country skiing and snowshoeing.

 Amazing fact #3: St. Regis Canoe Area has been a world-famous favorite since the Adirondacks became a visitor destination.